gt-cs3220/gt-cs3220.github.io/Spring_2023/hw6.md

 ### Step-Vitis: Open Vitis HLS and generate ip

-**Start Vitis HLS program (similar to HW#9)**
+**Start Vitis HLS program (similar to HW#5)**
+Note that the following figures are using a different version of HLS, pls follow the texts if the figure looks different from the Vitis HLS/Vivado in synestia cluster.

 [1] Click on “Create New Project” in the very first page.

 [2] Specify the “Project name” and “location” of the project

-[3] Click on “Add Files…” to add “<file_name>.cpp” and “<file_name>.h”.
+[3] Click on “Add Files…” to add “add.cpp” and “adder.h”.
+Put "add" as the top function.
 Do not add the test file yet.

 [4] In the same window, click on Browse, to choose the top function (you can add it later).

-[5] In the next window, click on “Add Files…” to add “test_<file_name>.cpp”, which is our testbench.
+[5] In the next window, click on “Add Files…” to add “add_test.cpp”, which is our testbench.

-[6] In the next window, you can leave Solution Name and Period as it is, and just click on “…” to choose **pynq** boards.
+[6] In the next window, you can leave Solution Name and Period as it is, and just click on “…” to choose **pynq-z2** boards.
 Then click “Finish”.

 [7] Then, your project is opened.
 You can see the files in the left.

-[8] If you haven't added top module, open "project settings" and click "Synthesis" and add top module "add" in this example as top function.
+[8] If you haven't added top module, open "project settings" -> "Synthesis" and add top module "add" in this example as top function.

 [9] To test the project, you can first “Run C Simulation” (you can find it under Project tab, or in the shortcuts).
 Once you click on that, a window appears, in which you may choose “Launch Debugger”, if you want to debug your code.
 Otherwise, you can just click on “OK” to run.

 [10] "Solution"->"Run C Synthesis" ->"All Solutions"

-[11] Set HLS version number: "Solution"->"Solution Settings":Export RTL : Ip Configuration: Version 0.0.1"
+[11] Set HLS version number: "Solution" -> "Solution Settings" -> "Export" -> find "Format Selection" block and click (Configuration...) -> Modify Version as "0.0.1" in the pop-up window.
 <img src="figs/hw6/hls_version.png">

 [12] "solution"->"Export RTL"